dynamsoft-docs/mobile-document-scanner-docs-js/guides/document-scanner.md

 ##### Customizing the "Done" Button Callback

-The `onDone` callback is triggered when the "Done" button is pressed.
+The `onDone` callback triggers when the "Done" button is pressed.
 For example, the code below displays the result image in a `resultContainer` after the user clicks "Done":

 ```javascript
 const documentScanner = new Dynamsoft.DocumentScanner({